 Omega-3 fatty acids are highly concentrated in flax seeds and sea kelp, which are both important components of my homemade whole grain chicken feed.

 And did you know that chickens are not meant to be vegetarian, no matter what your premium carton of organic/grain-fed/cage-free eggs tells you?
 Chickens are omnivores by nature and their healthiest diets include meats, such as mealworms, beetles, grasshoppers, grubs, and whatever creepy-crawly they can pull out of the ground.
-I’ve even heard of chickens (those ballsy ones out in the boonies) attacking small rodents and snakes!
+I’ve even heard of chickens attacking and feeding on small rodents and snakes!

-When you have all of these sources incorporated into a hen’s healthful diet, the nutrients they consume are passed on to their eggs and concentrated in their yolks.
-According to Mother Earth News, which conducted its own egg analysis, and a more recent Pennsylvania State University study, pastured eggs contain higher levels of vitamins A, D and E; more beta-carotene; and more omega-3s.
+When you have all of these sources incorporated into a hen’s healthy diet, the nutrients they consume are passed on to their eggs and concentrated in their yolks.
+According to Mother Earth News, which conducted its own egg analysis, and a more recent Pennsylvania State University study, pastured eggs contain higher levels of vitamins A, D, and E; more beta-carotene; and more omega-3s.

 All this means is that a pastured egg is better for you.
 And that’s one of the reasons we raise chickens, right?